Based in Kyneton

 One day per week (Wednesdays) 8am to 4pm

-- Improve their levels of self-sufficiency
+- Aim to improve their levels of self-sufficiency

 - Provide the space required for the LRF business to propagate plants for upcoming client projects.